Biological control of tree of heaven

 Impact studies and field observations indicate that Aculus taihangensis can cause severe damage to tree of heaven seedlings and impacts new growth in early spring.

-In host-specificity tests with 22 different tree species, no or only very few mites were found on the tested species.
+In host-specificity tests conducted at BBCA in Rome, Italy, no or only very few mites were found on the tested species.
 While the tree of heaven plants that were exposed as controls were often highly damaged by the mites, none of the non-target species showed any symptoms caused by the mites.
-These are very promising results that indicate that this species is likely sufficiently host-specific and damaging to be used as a biocontrol agent for tree of heaven.

 Project Manager